Whistle (Blackpink song): Background and composition

 On June 29, 2016, YG Entertainment officially confirmed that Blackpink would soon debut as a four-member girl group, marking the agency's first girl group in seven years, since the debut of 2NE1.
 On July 6, the group uploaded their first dance practice video to their official YouTube channel, which attracted attention among the public in regards to the group's potential style and concept.
-On July 29, YG announced that Blackpink's debut would take place on August 8.
-On August 6, the tracks "Whistle", along with "Boombayah", were revealed to be the two title tracks for their debut single album Square One.
+On July 29, 2016, YG announced that Blackpink's debut would take place on August 8.
+On August 6, the tracks "Whistle", along with "Boombayah", were revealed to be the two singles for their debut single album Square One.
 Both of the singles were released as planned in conjunction with the single album on August 8, 2016.
-The song was written by B.I, Teddy Park and Bekuh Boom, with production being handled by the latter two and Future Bounce.
+The song was written by B.I, Teddy, and Bekuh Boom, with production being handled by the latter two and Future Bounce.
+An acoustic version of "Whistle" was included on the group's second single album Square Two in November 2016.
 A Japanese version of the song was included as part of the group's first eponymous Japanese EP, which was released on August 29, 2017, by YGEX.

 Composed in the key signature of B major, the track contains a tempo of 103 beats per minute and has a runtime of 3:31.
-Stylistically, "Whistle" has been described as a hip-hop number with a dreamy rhythm and a mature feel, integrating whistle hooks over a minimal drum 'n' bass melody.
+Musically, "Whistle" has been described as a hip-hop number with a dreamy rhythm and a mature feel, integrating whistle hooks over a minimal drum 'n' bass melody.
 Beginning with the gentle whisper, "Hey boy," the song transitions into a hip-hop beat which integrates instrumentations of snaps accompanied with the predominant whistling melody.
-Just prior to the chorus, the melody shifts into an increase of percussion and guitar, as well as clapping instrumentations.
+Prior to the chorus, the melody shifts into an increase of percussion and guitar, as well as clapping instrumentations.
 The chorus then employs the same hook from the beginning of the track with the exchange between the primary whistle sounds and snaps.
-Following the secondary chorus, the track transitions into the bridge where it is followed by a remix of the chorus.
 Lyrically, the song revolves around the themes of affection and romance.
-The instrumentations of whistling alludes to the sounds of the racing heart as well as the member's wanting their love interests to call out to her.
+The instrumentations of whistling alludes to the sounds of a racing heartbeat, as well as the group member's desire for their romantic interests to call out to them.